chipster/chipster-openshift/k3s/tools-bin-host-mount.md

 bash deploy.bash -f ~/values.yaml
 ```

 Now you would have to download and extract the tools-bin packages.
-Replace all occurrances of "chipster-4.5.2" with your tools-bin version.
+Replace all occurrances of "chipster-4.5.2" with the latest tools-bin version.

 ```
 # make a temporary directory for the download packages